Asvini-V/Machine-Learning-Regresssion/Simple Linear Regression - Baby step2/README.md

 Simple Linear Regression – Salary Prediction

-This project demonstrates the implementation of Simple Linear Regression using Python and the scikit-learn library.
+This project demonstrates the implementation of Simple Linear Regression using Python.

 The model is trained to predict an employee’s salary based on years of experience.